PHart3/colimits-agda/HoTT-Agda/README.md

 This directory contains a proof that for every modality M : Type -> Type, such as truncation, the induced functor on coslices is a 2-coherent left adjoint.
-This property lets us prove that M preserves colimits and construct colimits in the subcategory of modal types.
+This property lets us prove that M preserves colimits and construct colimits in the full subcategory of modal types.

 Citation